heavyblotto/memorativa/docs/i-vision.md

 The social media model of scrolling (the activity of passively consuming content) and replying (the activity of reacting to content) on a continuous feed of content (the wall) lends itself to instant, reactive gratification.

 The bookmark in social media is the one sure affordance for reflection in the realm of social media.
 The bookmark gesture signals a desire to engage later.
-The bookmark is the perfect ingress and egress for transposing content into a new system.
+The bookmark is the perfect ingress for transposing content into a new system.

 Content creation is driven by the need to maximize engagement within such models, leading to a trend of the degradation of the quality and usefulness of content, not to mention the affect of proprietary algorithms.